Information on Drugs, Alcohol and Interventions in Alberta

 - The importation of Ecstasy from Europe (notably, the Netherlands) to Canada continues at a significant level.
 At the same time, the domestic manufacture of Ecstasy and its analogue, MDA, appears to be on the rise.

 - Almost 29% of lifetime drinkers in Alberta reported experiencing harm to at least one life area as a result of their drinking during their lifetime, and almost 10% of those who used alcohol in the year preceding the survey experienced harm related to alcohol over that time.

 - 26.1% of lifetime illicit drug users reported experiencing harm to at least one life area as a result of their illicit drug use at some point during the year preceding the survey.
 The most common types of harm associated with illicit drug use were in the areas of physical health and friendships or social life.

 Regrettably, with the extent of the addiction problem in Alberta, treatment options for those seeking recovery are few and far between.
 Many are forced to seek treatment elsewhere.

 Let our intervention specialists help to guide you in choosing the best treatment solution for your loved one..

 Drug or Alcohol Interventions in Alberta

 It is not uncommon for someone seeking an interventionist to want to limit their choices to an interventionist in Alberta.
-Granted, a Alberta interventionist might be “right around the corner”, and you could possibly save on the cost of a flight.
-But consider that Intervention Services, Inc. is the largest intervention service provide in North America, delivering over 10 successful interventions per week.
+Granted, an Alberta interventionist might be “right around the corner”, and you could possibly save on the cost of a flight.
+But consider that Intervention Services USA is the largest intervention service providers in North America, delivering over 10 successful interventions per week.
 A therapist in Alberta who has provided counseling to addicts and alcoholics is not necessarily an expert in the field of drug and alcohol interventions.
 Call now to speak to one of our qualified substance abuse counselors and Alberta intervention specialists to understand the difference.